kartikeya1803/terraform_aws/readme.md

 ![alt text](./image.png)

+This repository contains necessary  code and configuration for setting up automated infrastructure deployment workflow.

 ## User request flow
  1. Users sends a request to  nginx server  which comes first at internet gateway at our vpc.